-Time off during a working day will count first against your personal time off (PTO) days, as appropriate, in quarter-hour increments.
-Once you have used all your earned PTO, thereafter, unless specifically accepted, any time off will be without pay.
+Allowed time off during a working day will count first against your personal time off (PTO) days, as appropriate, in quarter-hour increments.
+Once you have used all your earned PTO, thereafter, unless specifically excepted in these Policies, any time off will be without pay.